Find the Best DUI & DWI Lawyers Nationwide - TeamDUI.com

 If you were arrested for a third DUI then you have been through this scenario before.
 You know the penalties get stiffer for repeat DUI offenders, and you probably can guess that a third DUI conviction is going to be much tougher than your first DUI or second DUI.
 Some states will raise a third offense DUI to a DUI felony because of your prior convictions.
 You may have retained the same DUI lawyer for your prior DUIs, or your DUI convictions occurred in different states and you had to hire a different DUI attorney.

 Since you are visiting this site you must be looking for a highly-respected DWI lawyer who specializes in repeat DUI offender cases.
 You have come to the right place.
-Each of our select DUI attorneys have represented hundreds if not thousands of repeat DUI offenders, and our drunk driving attorneys know how to minimize the penalties in what may seem like a hopeless case for you.
+Each of our select DUI attorneys has represented hundreds if not thousands of repeat DUI offenders, and our drunk driving attorneys know how to minimize the penalties in what may seem like a hopeless case for you.

 Third DUI Defenses